 - Jesus said Come to me, all you who labor and are heavily burdened, and I will give you rest.
 29 Take my yoke upon you and learn from me, for I am gentle and humble in heart; and you will find rest for your souls.
 30 For my yoke is easy, and my burden is light."Matthew11:28-30

 The yoke of Christ is the work of disciple making.
 All Christians are called to do this, and receive supernatural rest.
-It is easy.
+Its easy.
 An in depth study of this topic was presented in subchapter 2.3, "The Easy Yoke of Christ".
 More on the subject is in subchapter 4.9, "Pass the Faith".
-If you doubt that all Christians are supposed to make disciples, see "Is Every Christian Supposed to Make Disciples?" in the appendix.
+If you doubt that all Christians are supposed to make disciples, read the subchapter titled, "Is Every Christian Supposed to Make Disciples?"
+Its A5 in the appendix.
 By the way, the answer is yes.

 The following prayers are about making disciples in obedience to the command to make disciples of all nations (Matthew 28:19).
 In these scriptures we see that God chooses whom to send, when to send them, which doors to open and what words we speak.
 God is sovereign!
 He does these things in response to our prayers.
 He does them within the chain of authority that He has established.